 What it means

-Account-based marketing (ABM) is the discipline of treating named accounts as the unit of work: sales, marketing, and product coordinate around a finite list of companies that matter most.
-Instead of optimizing for lead volume, account-based marketing optimizes for account progression, buying-group engagement, and commercial fit.
-The operating question is simple: which accounts should we win, why those accounts, and what coordinated motion will move them?
+Account-based marketing (ABM) makes the named account, not the lead, the thing the company organizes around.
+Sales, marketing, and product coordinate against a finite list of companies that matter most.
+Instead of chasing lead volume, the work is judged on whether those accounts advance, whether the buying group is engaging, and whether the fit is real.
+Three questions drive it: which accounts should we win, why those accounts, and what coordinated motion will move them?

 Why it matters now

-ABM matters because buyer behavior has become more fragmented while go-to-market budgets have become less forgiving.
-The old model — fill the funnel with anonymous demand, route leads, hope sales converts them — breaks down when committees are larger, buying cycles are less visible, and AI is changing how prospects research vendors before they ever talk to a rep.
+ABM earns its place because buyer behavior has fragmented while go-to-market budgets have gotten less forgiving.
+The old model, fill the funnel with anonymous demand, route leads, hope sales converts them, falls apart when committees are larger, buying cycles are harder to see, and prospects use AI to research vendors long before they talk to a rep.

 -

 Finite focus: ABM forces the company to stop pretending every account is equally valuable.
-The named accounts list becomes the operating spine for campaigns, outbound, executive engagement, partner motion, and product feedback.
+The named accounts list becomes the reference point for campaigns, outbound, executive engagement, partner motion, and product feedback.

 -